 Dear Fearing Fatigue: A compressed workweek of four 10-hour days allows an employee to save on gasoline costs and have more time off, so it’s no wonder I see lots of interest in this work option.

 But you highlight a crucial consideration when choosing a flexible work arrangement: decide on one that not only fits your job, but also fits you.
 When I posted about the pros and cons of a compressed work week as a flexible work choice, the fatigue factor was on the list of challenges.
-Here are a few other work options to consider instead:

 1. Take Wednesdays Off Instead of Fridays